 If you love vegan salads you may also want to try this one

-Made this easy vegan potato salad, share a picture with me and a comment below, or join me on Instagram!
+Made this easy vegan potato salad, share a picture with me and comment below, or join me on Instagram!

 Your friend, Carine